Rieber: Big crowd? Wait till Mariano, then Jeter

 Legendary Yankees are locks to get in when they appear on ballot for first time.

 Fifty-three thousand is the Hall of Fame’s estimate of this weekend’s crowd to see six players added to the ranks of baseball immortals.
-Locals still talk about the largest crowd ever, the 82,000 who jammed into baseball’s mythical birthplace in 2007 to see Cal Ripken Jr. and Tony Gwynn’s inductions.
+Locals still talk about the largest crowd ever, the 82,000 who jammed into baseball’s mythical birthplace in 2007 to see the inductions of Cal Ripken Jr. and Tony Gwynn.

 Something tells us Cooperstown ain’t seen nothing yet.
 Next year, Mariano Rivera should make the Hall.